 For some reason, manners aren’t taught as quickly as they are caught.
 Becoming vigilant with dinner table habits will serve everyone in the family well.
 Manners are a common ground that helps to establish the dinner table as an enjoyable place to be.
 Use them, and they will serve you.
 Forget about them, and they (or the lack of them) will embarrass you.
 It is a simple thing that costs nothing and yet could cost everything in a social setting.
 Manners are essential: Don’t let your children leave home without them.

 PS–We created a great menu to help teach kids great manners called Manner Minders.
-Click Here and we will send you a F*REE copy of the menu!
+Click to download your copy!